My research centers on peace-making, specifically the factors and dynamics in bringing wars to a real and enduring end.

 In 2003 I published Dangerous Peacemaking, a description of the ways communities at war decide to end their fighting.
 It centers on events in the 1990s in Bosnia and Iraq, Chechnya and South Africa, Rwanda and the North of Ireland, and Israel/Palestine.
 If you want an actual book to hold, it is available through Amazon.com.
 If you are happy with a digital copy you can download it here: DangerousPeacemakingText.

-My other enduring interest is justice in the post-war period, with particular attention to post-war amnesty as a pivotal feature of transitional justice.
+Another enduring interest is justice in the post-war period, with particular attention to post-war amnesty as a pivotal feature of transitional justice.
 The contemporary political components of this project include the International Criminal Court and reparations as well as amnesty.
 There is a deeper spiritual component which reaches into religious and philosophical analyses of mercy and pardon.

 On this web site you can also find essays written in response to current events and papers I have presented at academic conferences, as well as links to essays published in books and journals.
+An essay written in June 2013 explores the connections between Guns and Suicide in US politics.